Sa Caleta Coastal Battery: Description

 This coastal battery consists of three concrete gun emplacements, a further concrete structure which may once have housed a range finder or search lights.

 The gun emplacements have an external diameter of 5 meters and the concrete walls are 1 meter thick.
 Two of the emplacements are connected by a tunnel.
 The third emplacement is accessible by its own stairway.
 This structure also has its own small stone building attached.

-The second and third gun emplacements still have a series of 28 gun base plate bolts of about 30mm in place.
+The second and third gun emplacements still have a series of 28 gun base plate bolts of about 30 mm in place.
 Downhill from the site and away from the cliffs there are several stone bunk houses and barracks which are mostly burnt out inside and in a bad state of repair.
-The big U shaped barracks have arched ceilings.
-Close to these structures, on a small hill stands what appears to be a rain water tank.
+The big U-shaped barracks have arched ceilings.
+Close to these structures, on a small hill, stands what appears to be a rain water tank.

 From the back of the big barracks runs a trench changing into a tunnel, which opens to the beach below, but is still about 6 meters above ground at its exit.

 On both sides of the site are remains of small machine gun positions.
 One of them has been badly damaged by fire at some point.